pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

     *   Single word: `FALSE` or `TRUE` (uppercase only)
     *   The declarative function `fn:IsRequired(...)` - no SQUARE BRACKETS!
         *   This may then have further nested functions (e.g. `fn:SinceVersion`, `fn:IsPresent`, `fn:NotPresent`)
-*   If Key column contains ASTERISK, then "Required" field must be FALSE
+*   If "Key" column contains ASTERISK, then "Required" field must be FALSE
     *   Cannot require an infinite number of keys!
 If need at least one element, then have explicit first rows with "Required"==`TRUE` followed by ASTERISK with "Required"==`FALSE`)
 *   **Python pretty-print/JSON:**